As a result of the coronavirus (COVID-19) outbreak, we have a reduced capacity to review effects and delays in

 The logic in this part of the effect is slightly different from the logic we used with the Mouth Open patch.
 That's because the texture rescales each time the eyebrows are raised, rather than in response to how much they're raised.

 Start by creating the patches that'll do this.
 In the Patch Editor, select:

 Change the Type of the Option Picker to Vector 2 - again because we're rescaling 2D objects.
 Then, connect:

 As a result of connecting these patches, when the face tracker detects eyebrows are raised the Pulse patch will pass this message to the Counter patch.

 The Option Picker is where we'll add information to set how much the texture should be rescaled.

-Because we've used the Increase port in the Counter, each option will be triggered in ascending order each time the eyebrows are raised:
+Because we've used the Increase port in the Counter, each option will be triggered in ascending order each time the eyebrows are raised.
+In the Option Picker patch:

 To set up the logic to switch between effects, select the Screen Tap, Switch and If Then Else patches from the menu in the Patch Editor.